github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

 Before starting an analysis you must:

-- :doc:`Set up the CodeQL CLI <getting-started-with-the-codeql-cli>` to run commands locally and optionally check out the CodeQL repository if you want direct access to the CodeQL core queries and libraries.
+- :doc:`Set up the CodeQL CLI <getting-started-with-the-codeql-cli>` to run commands locally.
 - :doc:`Create a CodeQL database <creating-codeql-databases>` for the source code you want to analyze.